Gorgonocephalus eucnemis: Biology

 It feeds by perching in an elevated position and extending its arms in a net-like fashion perpendicular to the current.
 The branches and branchlets twist and coil, making it resemble an animated bush.
 It ensnares small crustaceans such as the northern krill (Meganyctiphanes norvegica), copepods, chaetognaths, jellyfish, and detritus that come within reach.
 Trapped prey becomes the centre of a "knot" where it is immobilised by the secretion of mucus.
 Further coiling of the branches brings the food to the mouth which is on the underside of the central disc.
 Here, the branchlets are passed through a comb-like structure which removes the food particles.
 There is no anus and any undigested fragments are expelled through the mouth.

 Individual basket stars are either male or female.
 After spawning, the larvae become part of the plankton and disperse with the currents.

+Ecology

-EcologyG. eucnemis is cryptic and remains well hidden during the day.
+G. eucnemis is cryptic and remains well hidden during the day.
 It is protected by the toxic nature of the sponges where it lurks, but is sometimes eaten by fish and crabs.
 It has been observed to return to a specific location regularly.

 It is often found living in association with sponges and soft corals in the genus Gersemia, hiding under them or in the folds of the sponges during the day and using them as elevated platforms for searching for prey at night.
 In Puget Sound, juveniles have been found to be living and apparently feeding inside the pharynges of Gersemia rubiformis polyps, only emerging when sufficiently grown to fend for themselves.